October 15th, 2018

 Wrenhouse Shapes & Sizes

 Wrenhouses are sometimes built as a side-mounted birdhouse, and come in sizes and shapes that vary slightly from one to another.
 However,hanging wren houses usually feature a traditional shape which makes them stand out more as a recognizable birdhouse style.
 You've probably noticed them before hanging in someone's front porch or backyard.
 It's usually a plain square or diamond shape structure with an overall small and conservative shape.
 The front wall is often painted with cute and colorful graphics using bright background colors.
-The roof is a right-angle shape with a roof ridge that points up, and eye-hooks that enable it to hang from a rope or chain as the preferred way of mounting.
+The roof is a right-angle shape with a roof ridge that points up, and eye-hooks that enable it to hang from a rope or chain as the preferred way of placement.

 It's difficult to entice a mother bird to build her nest inside of a hanging structure.
-Birds have the ability to sense safety and effectiveness of any structure, and if their instincs tell them something isn't right, they'll move on.
+Birds have the ability to sense safety and effectiveness of any structure, and if their instincts tell them something isn't right, they'll move on.
 However, there are a few species that have no problem with a birdhouse that is suspended in air, and one species of bird in particular is a house wren.
 In fact, these types of birds will sometimes nest in very unassuming places, for example, empty bottles, old radiators, milk cartons, and yes,. a hanging wrenhouse.